 One thing we love (in general) about the Zoe brand is that you get some sweet extras for things you normally have to pay extra for, including a parent cup holder, a kid cup holder and a snack cup (game changer!).
-It also includes a belly bar, which my kids love (the Luxe version comes with a leather belly bar).
+It also includes a belly bar, which my kids love (the Luxe version comes with a leather belly bar — currently sold out).

 Younger babies will enjoy holding onto the belly bar, while toddlers will appreciate having their sippies and cheddar bunnies within easy reach (or their toy chickens, in my daughter’s case).

 The rear shade (which can be rolled up) includes a pocket which fits a cell phone, keys, and doggy bags (because the dog has needs, too).
 The basket under this stroller isn’t the largest or the strongest (since it’s made of mesh), but it can fit my whole diaper bag, which is all I can really ask of an 11 lb stroller.